emagar/luminosity/README.md

 **News:**

 -   Measures are being re-computed using INE's 2020 maps (instead of 2017 maps).
-Data for Aguascalientes, Baja California, Campeche (with new municipalities), Chiapas (new municipalities), and Veracruz ready; rest forthcoming, **stay tuned**.
+Data for Aguascalientes through Michoacán ready; rest forthcoming, **stay tuned**.
 Comments, critiques, and suggestions welcome by email.

 -   `data/municipios/` and `data/secciones/` now include luminosity measures for all 32 states.
 Validation detected a bug affecting smaller units (e.g. secciones in urban areas), producing large but short-lived surges/declines in luminosity measure.
 Bug has been fixed, new data no longer has this problem.

 ---

-<a id="org20a7622"></a>
+<a id="org9b66156"></a>

 # Description of *Nighttime lights in Mexico at units of substantive interest* repository